FOSDEM/stands-website/content/stands/gitlab.md

   <p>More details can be found at our <a href="https://about.gitlab.com/releases/categories/releases/">releases page</a>. <br\><a href="https://gitlab.com/gitlab-com/marketing/community-relations/contributor-program/general/-/issues/54">GitLab planning issue</a> for FOSDEM.
   </p>
 showcase: |
   <p>People visiting our stand will have the opportunity to meet GitLab members and fellow Community members, discuss new features, address questions, issues, or hang out.
-Below you can find the times when GitLab members will be available through our Matrix channel and Jitsi meeting room to talk to you.</p>
+Below you can find the times when GitLab members will be available through our Matrix room to talk to you.</p>
   <b>Visiting times:</b>
   <ul>
     <li>Saturday morning <a href="https://www.timeanddate.com/worldclock/fixedtime.html?msg=FOSDEM+GitLab+booth&iso=20210206T09&p1=%3A&ah=2">10 am EST - 12pm EST</a></li>